harryduffy/GAFLens/README.md

 - Manager drop down to ensure linking with meetings page
 - Database searching, filtering, sorting etc.
 - Meeting display of data - how to do?
+- Storing documents and images

+**Minutes**
+- Change inputs to be GAF and fund specific
+- Use Fund Name as repopulation identifier (drop down within manager search)

 **Potential Add-Ons**
 - Manager pipeline visualisation – a kanban-style interface showing managers moving through stages (initial meeting, diligence, shortlist, approved etc.)